State Leadership Initiatives for Adult Education

 Year 1 Cohort

-Thank you to all who participated in STAR this program year.
+Thank you to all who participated in the STAR this program year.
 We hope to provide additional opportunities in the 2025-2026 program year.

 Year 2+ Schedule